+The law provides for a national minimum wage for private-sector employees.
 Minimum wages for regular working hours of all full-time, private-sector employees are set nationally for hourly, daily, weekly, and monthly workers.
-The national minimum wage for regular working hours of full-time, public-sector employees was 55,000 GYD (\$250) per month.
-A normal workweek is 40 hours distributed over no more than five days per week.
+The national minimum wage for regular working hours of full-time, public-sector employees was 55,000 GYD (\$260) per month.
+A normal workweek is 40 hours, distributed over no more than five days per week.
 The law prohibits compulsory overtime, and overtime work must be paid according to rates set in the law or according to any collective bargaining agreement in force where workers are unionized.
-The law provides for paid annual holidays and establishes workplace safety and health standards.
+The law establishes workplace safety and health standards.
 These standards were current and appropriate for the country's main industries and were effectively enforced.